 Peer Support Service comprised of volunteers who are trained to support you and share ways of coping with cancer.
 This free and confidential service is available to anyone diagnosed with cancer or looking after someone diagnosed with cancer.

-Living with Cancer: A guide for people with cancer and their caregivers, Canadian Cancer Society (available in French only at this time)
+Living with Cancer: A guide for people with cancer, Canadian Cancer Society

 Cancer: documentation à l’intention des proches aidants.
 This document from Biblio-Aidants contains a list of organizations that can help you, a selection of relevant websites and some suggested readings (although this document is only available in French, the large majority of the resources listed in it are also available in English by following the link and clicking the language icon on the website in question).

 The Canadian Cancer Society is there to support and inform people with cancer as well as their family, friends and caregivers.
 Their services are free and confidential, and many are offered in multiple languages.

 Quebec Breast Cancer Foundation and breast observation microsite.

 The keys to fighting breast cancer are breast observation, clinical examination and mammography.
 The Foundation encourages all women to adopt these three breast health practices.